July 18, 2016

 Following is a summary of how the 68 treatments included in the survey broke out into the different categories described above.
 More details are in the linked document.

 “Tried and True” treatments with a high rate of trial and a very high level of perceived effectiveness included:

 * Environmental avoidance – avoiding problematic buildings, paying attention to cross-contamination of possessions, showering and changing after exposures, avoiding locations with problematic outdoor air, avoiding environmental chemicals

 * Food avoidance – avoiding food toxins, avoiding gluten, avoiding non-organic food, avoiding mycotoxins, avoiding other problem foods

 * Omega 3 oil

-“Usually Helpful” treatments with a high level of trial and a high level of perceived effectiveness included:
+“Usually Helpful” treatments with a high rate of trial and a high level of perceived effectiveness included: